u-p/Property_AI-Data_cleaning-EDA-Model_development/README.md

 # Property_AI: Model development
-Developing an ML analysis of a real estate industry.
+Developing an ML model of a real estate industry.

 ## Data and code for the following steps:
   - Data cleaning and preprocessing (`Python`)